tomato42/tls13-spec/draft-ietf-tls-tls13.md

 : An initial negotiation between client and server that establishes the parameters of their transactions.

-Initialization Vector (IV)
-: Some AEAD ciphers require an initialization vector to allow the cipher to safely protect multiple chunks of data with the same keying material.
-The size of the IV depends on the cipher suite.

 Message Authentication Code (MAC)
 : A Message Authentication Code is a one-way hash computed from a message and some secret data.
 It is difficult to forge without